 Nanban is a Japanese word meaning ‘southern barbarian’, in reference to European travellers who washed up on the shores of Kyushu – Japan’s most southwesterly main island – centuries ago.

 As a result, traditional cooking styles in this province take classical Japanese cuisine and infuse it with ingredients and techniques from overseas.
-And it’s this culinary mish-mash that Nanban’s founder, Tim Anderson, became obsessed with during his time there, and has now brought to Brixton for the delectation of London barbarians.
+And it’s this culinary mish-mash that Nanban’s founder, Tim Anderson, became obsessed with during his time there, and has now brought to Brixton for the delectation of Londoners.

 You might know him as the (youngest ever) winner of Masterchef back in 2011; since then he’s been running pop ups, residencies and events to get Nanban off the ground.
 Finally it’s taken up permanent residence in a former pie and eel shop; remnants of which have been lovingly restored, like the fading shop frontage and terrazzo flooring as you enter.
 The rest is a slick of unfussy industrial chic, with low bar counters and even lower faux-cork stools to perch on.
 Upstairs is a more expansive affair, with larger dining booths shaped like wheeled boxcars.